 I added industry diversification to highlight how companies within a sector can still be very diversified.
 The Toronto Stock Exchange (TSE) is very heavy in financials and energy and it’s important to learn to diversify within those two sectors.

 As you can see, I am fairly overweight in the financial sector but once you break it down my industry, you can see it broken down into banks, asset management, credit services and insurance which have very little risk overlap.

 My January 2019 dividend income is $1,939.36.
 The year is already bringing some dividend increases.
 You can see below that the January income is up $450 for the month.
-I do not expect to have many $2,000 month but I should break it.
+I do not expect to have more than $2,000 per month but I should break it.

-Keep in mind my portfolio is build for growth and not retirement income.
+Keep in mind my portfolio is built for growth and not retirement income.
 My dividend yield is 2.62% but many of my holdings provide a dividend growth at or above 10% annually.